anomix-zk/anomix-network/doc-ch3/zkIgnite-cohort3-proposal-683-Anomix-Network.md

 *   'WebAuthn is an open standard developed by W3C for implementing modern, secure, and user-friendly authentication.
 It utilizes methods such as public key encryption, biometrics, and hardware keys to replace traditional usernames and passwords, offering a more robust and predictable authentication mechanism, thereby enhancing the security of internet services.'
 *   'Passkeys are a safer and easier alternative to passwords.
 With passkeys, users can sign in to apps and websites with a biometric sensor (such as a fingerprint or facial recognition), PIN, or pattern, freeing them from having to remember and manage passwords.'

 Leveraging ‘**FIDO WebAuth Protocol(PassKey)**’ + '**Deterministic Signature**', we could always generate the same (unique) 'Manager Key' and 'Account Viewing Key' at your device (*high-level process is that, we first conduct additional calculations in a browser environment to derive a stable entropy value from the unchanging part of the r1 algorithm.
 Then based on this entropy(as seed), we could derive final stable ’ManagerKey’/’ViewKey’ aligning with MINA private key standard.*).
-That means you could access(signup & signin) ZkCell L2 Account on your device directly by your device's screen lock such as a fingerprint sensor, facial recognition or PIN.
+That means you could access(signup & signin) Kiri L2 Account on your device directly by your device's screen lock such as a fingerprint sensor, facial recognition or PIN.

 Mature WebAuth(PassKey) Tech make you no worry about exposure & loss of your device PassKey(even if you lose your devices. *will describe why below*), and thus no worry about you lost your 'Manager Key' and 'Account Viewing Key'. **This further means you No need again to care about wallet-plugin installations, password/mnemonics backup.**